romainrbr/flipchair/GITHUB_CHANGELOG.md

 ## Bubble Tea [QPR1]

+### 🏗️ Snapshot 10 (Development 4 Release 1)

+Bug fixes only

+Build: BS10.2011

+This is a developer-focused change log:
+* Fix a lot of internal basic functionality
+* Re-added some Lawnchair-specific code

 ### 🥞 Snapshot 9 (Development 4 Release 1)

 This snapshot marks the first time Bubble Tea QPR1 is able to assemble the APK without errors,